Infinite families of manifolds of positive $k^{\rm th}$-intermediate Ricci curvature with $k$ small: Summary of Results

 \subsection{Acknowledgments}

 We are grateful to Fernando Galaz-Garc\'ia, Luis Guijarro, Lorenz Schwachh\"ofer and Fred Wilhelm for helpful correspondence.
 We also thank Anand Dessai and Lee Kennard for useful comments on a preliminary version of this article.
+In particular, we thank Lee Kennard for helping us detect an issue with a previous version of this article.